Getting an Interview

 You have to fill out an extensive questionnaire which basically mirrors your resume.
 You provide the names and contact info of all former supervisors.
 I was brought to the agency by a recruiter so i skipped the HR interview and met directly with the Account Sup. on the first day.
 A few days later i cam in and med the Management Sup and the Account Director.
 A few days later I came back and met the CEO/President.

 It took A LOT of time.
 They kept trying to add more people each day (media team, the coordinator, etc) and we're very respectful of the fact that every time I had to come into their office, I had to take time away from my current job and clients.

 All interviews were friendly and pretty much what you expect with the exception of Bruce Miller (CEO) who will question you and make you ask yourself if you really want to work there, why you're leaving your current position, what you hope the company will do for you etc. You better have thought of your answers from all angles because he will find an inconsistency and exploit it.

 - Why are you leaving your current position?
-View Answer
+1 Answer

-I applied through other source and the process took a day – interviewed at Dailey & Associates in December 2009.
+I applied through other source.
+The process took 1 day – interviewed at Dailey & Associates in December 2009.

 I got an e-mail from Dailey that there is an Account Coordinator position and salary is mentioned in the email.
 When I first got there, I had to fill in a form given by the Receptionist (basic info, background check, latest work experience, etc), I was then escorted to meet with someone from HR, who then introduced me to the people in the team (6 people in total).
 Interviews were okay, not too difficult not too easy, basic questions such as strengths and weaknesses, resume walkthrough, etc.